themeum/qubely/readme.txt

 == Changelog ==

 = 1.8.11 =
-Compatibility: Improved compatability with Qubely Pro.
+Compatibility: Improved compatibility with Qubely Pro
+Update: Enhanced overall stability
+Fix: Image carousel breaks when there is only one image
+Fix: Removed pre-made layouts and sections

 = 1.8.10 =
 Compatibility: PHP 8.1 & 8.2 Compatibility Added